AndrewJBateman/angular-tomtom-api/README.md

 * Install dependencies by running `npm i`
 * See [Tomtom: Angular Map Display API integration tutorial](https://developer.tomtom.com/maps-sdk-web-js-public-preview/tutorials-basic/angular-map-display-api-integration-tutorial) and add code as shown
-* Get yourself an [API key from Tomtom](https://developer.tomtom.com/how-to-get-tomtom-api-key) - it's free :-)
+* Get yourself an [API key from Tomtom](https://developer.tomtom.com/how-to-get-tomtom-api-key) - it's free :-) and add it to `app.component.ts`
 * Run `ng test` to run some simple Jasmin tests on Karma.
 Passes as there are no tests set up.
 * Run `ng lint` to check syntax using TSLint.
 Currently all files passing :-) Note [TSLint will be replaced with ESLint](https://github.com/palantir/tslint/issues/4534)
 * Run `ng serve` to start a server on port 4200
-* `ng build --prod` to create build file in `dist/angular-tomtom-api` directory.
+* Run `npm run build` to create build file in `dist/angular-tomtom-api` directory.

 ## :computer: Code Examples